 Yes, association health plans provide both maternity and newborn benefits.
 For large group association health plans, Title VII of the Civil Rights Act requires the plans to cover pregnancy, childbirth, and related conditions in the same manner as they cover other medical conditions under the association health plan.
-Practically, this means that cost-sharing (e.g. copayments or coinsurance fees) cannot be more expensive than non-maternity and newborn health benefits that are similar in scope to the maternity and newborn benefits.
+Practically, this means that cost-sharing (e.g. copayments or coinsurance fees) cannot be more expensive than what is charged for health benefits within the insurance plan that are similar in scope to the maternity and newborn benefits.

 The maternity and newborn mandate extends beyond large group health plans.
 The Title VII benefit requirement technically applies to employer plans as small as 15 employees.